At Church Health, we strive to provide the best care, and we’re always exploring new ways to improve our services.

 The Center for Medicare and Medicaid Services (CMS) mandates participation for all clinical practices in the Quality Payment Program (QPP).
 As such, Church Health participates in the Merit-Based Incentive Payment System (MIPS).
 This program looks at four domains: Quality Clinical Outcomes, Promoting Interoperability, Clinic Improvement Activities and Cost as a means of assessing Church Health’s commitment to providing high quality care to each patient we see.

-We are proud to boast our MIPS 2017 score of 84.89 out of 100 possible points.
+We are proud to boast our MIPS 2018 perfect score of 100 out of 100 possible points.
 This score awarded a distinction of “Exceptional Care” given by our medical providers.

 If you would like to learn more about the program, please follow the link to their website: www.qpp.cms.gov